San Diego County is named for San Diego Bay, which was named for Saint Didacus of Alcala which in Spanish is “Diago de Alcala”.

 Architect: Samuel W Hamill

-Description: The building faces south and is a seven story steel, concrete and glass structure.
-The building is located on the east side of the Hall of Justice.
-The rectangular building has vertical and horizontal concrete dividers with large glass panel walls.
-The east and west sides of the building have a few small windows.
-The roof line is flat.
-On the southwest corner is a three story concrete addition.
-A three story addition extends north for two blocks.
+Description: The building faced south and was a seven story steel, concrete and glass structure.
+The building was located on the east side of the Hall of Justice.
+The rectangular building had vertical and horizontal concrete dividers with large glass panel walls.
+The east and west sides of the building had a few small windows.
+The roof line was flat.
+On the southwest corner was a three story concrete addition.
+A three story addition extended north for two blocks.
+The building was demolished in 2017 when the new courthouse was completed.

 Location: 1600 Pacific Highway / West Beech Street